-67. Plaintiffs' park bans have impacted their ability to continue volunteer work, to carry out job and family responsibilities, and to access public spaces in Asheville to recreate, assemble, and carry out political and social protest and speech.
+- 57. Plaintiffs' park bans have impacted their ability to continue volunteer work, to carry out job and family responsibilities, and to access public spaces in Asheville to recreate, assemble, and carry out political and social protest and speech.
 All Plaintiffs were, and most still are, involved in advocacy, organizing, and volunteer work for unhoused populations in Asheville.
-Because of the bans, Plaintiffs have had to relocate their activities distributing food, supplies, and providing aid at parks to locations that are significantly less convenient and suited to interacting with unhoused popule.
+Because of the bans, Plaintiffs have had to relocate their activities distributing food, supplies, and providing aid at parks to locations that are significantly less convenient and suited to interacting with unhoused people.
 Moreover, they have been unable to enter parks to inform unhoused people of the changed location of these aid activities.
-These forced changes have severely impacted Plaintiffs' ability to reach the unhoused people they are committed to supporting.

-68. Because of their park bans, Plaintiffs have been deterred by the threat of further penalties and potential criminal charges from going to city council meetings that are held at APR facilities.
+These forced changes have severely impacted Plaintiffs' ability to reach the unhoused people they are committed to supporting. - 58.
+Because of their park bans, Plaintiffs are barred from going to city council meetings that are held at APR facilities.
 On January 25, 2023, the City of Asheville and Buncombe County held a joint meeting at Harrah's Cherokee Center, an APR facility, to hear the results of a needs assessment report which included recommendations to improve the community's response to homelessness.
-Plaintiffs, as advocates, organizers, and volunteers serving the unhoused community, are key stakeholders on issues affecting the unhoused community but because of their park bans were unable to attend this meeting.

-69. Plaintiffs who hold jobs that require them to be in parks or accompany others to parks have had to inform their employers that they are unable to do that part of their jobs.
+Plaintiffs, as advocates, organizers, and volunteers serving the unhoused community, are key stakeholders on issues affecting the unhoused community but because of their park bans were unable to attend this meeting. - 59.
+Plaintiffs who hold jobs that require them to be in parks or accompany others to parks have had to inform their employers that they are unable to do that part of their jobs.

-70. Plaintiff Bergdahl is an organizer with an Asheville-based food justice non-profit.
-In this role, Bergdahl has served as a lead for the organization's contract with the City's Office of Sustainability to garner community support for and expand community gardens and edible parks in Asheville.
-Bergdahl's work-some of which is featured on the City's official website9- requires them to be in parks regularly to build community gardens, conduct educational workshops promoting food justice, and organize community support for edible gardens in Asheville parks.
-Since learning of their park ban, they have not been able to fulfil at least half of their job responsibilities and are at the risk of losing their job and the career that they have dedicated themselves to for the last six years.

-71. Plaintiff Enstrom works for the Asheville Humane Society as a veterinary technician and is unable to participate in vaccine clinics that her employer hosts in public parks.

-72. Plaintiff Martinez works as an after-school teacher and is unable to take the children under their care to field trips in the park.
+- 60. Plaintiff Enstrom works for the Asheville Humane Society as a veterinary technician and is unable to participate in vaccine clinics that her employer hosts in public parks. - 61.
+Plaintiff Martinez works as an after-school teacher and is unable to take the children under their care to field trips in the park.
 This is an essential part of their work and has required Plaintiff Martinez to ask colleagues to fill in for them.
-Plaintiff Martinez, who also worked as a babysitter prior to being banned, has also stopped their babysitting work because they are unable to take the children under their care to parks.

-73. Plaintiff Hudson who works in theater, has been unable to apply to outdoor theater jobs located in parks.

-9 Christy Edwards, Park Views: Dr. George Washington Carver Edible Park, City of Asheville, https://www.ashevillenc.gov/news/park-views-dr-george-washington-carver-edible-park/, Apr.
-6, 2023.

-74. Plaintiff Weber is a grower for an herbal company and, prior to being banned, went to community gardens and parks to meet with other growers as a part of her work and to conduct plant swaps.
-Plaintiff Weber has been unable to do this part of her work.

-75. Plaintiff Norris is a mother of a five-year-old and has been unable to take her child to APR properties, including parks and public pools.

-76. Plaintiff Deaton is a single mother of a fourteen-year-old and because her child does not have another caretaker, the park ban has meant that her child can virtually never go to city parks.

-77. Plaintiff Roberts decided to move out of state after their arrest and after being issued a park ban.
+Plaintiff Martinez, who also worked as a babysitter prior to being banned, has also stopped their babysitting work because they are unable to take the children under their care to parks. - 62.
+Plaintiff Hudson who works in theater, has been unable to apply to outdoor theater jobs located in parks. - 63.
+Plaintiff Weber is a grower for an herbal company and, prior to being banned, went to community gardens and parks to meet with other growers as a part of her work and to conduct plant swaps.
+Plaintiff Weber has been unable to do this part of her work. - 64.
+Plaintiff Norris is a mother of a five-year-old and has been unable to take her child to parks, zoos, public pools, etc. - 65.
+Plaintiff Deaton is a single mother of a fourteen-year-old and because her child does not have another caretaker, the park ban has meant that her child can virtually never go to city parks. - 66.
+Plaintiff Roberts decided to move out of state after their arrest and after being issued a park ban.
 Roberts, who organized and worked with Asheville's unhoused populations for years, no longer felt at home in Asheville and decided to move out of state partly because they felt like City officials had targeted them and other Plaintiffs.